 About Me

 I am a Ph.D. candidate at the Stephen M. Ross School of Business, University of Michigan.
 My research focuses on how supply-side changes shape market outcomes and consumer welfare across industries.
-Drawing on causal inference, structural modeling, and AI/machine learning, I study topics including market consolidation, live streaming participation, and unexpected income shocks, with implications for platform strategy and public policy.
+Drawing on causal inference, structural modeling, and AI/machine learning, I study topics including merger and acquisition, AI adoption, live streaming participation, and unexpected income shocks, with implications for platform strategy and public policy.

 Working Papers